 Contact our corporate or local offices directly.

-This requires a high-level design system that allows multiple ‘child’ PCB designs to be electrically and physically connected together while maintaining the integrity of their Pin and Net connectivity.
-Integrated system-level design is supported by Altium Designer in the form of a dedicated Multi-board Design environment that features both the logical (schematic) and physical (PCB) aspects of system design.
+This requires a high level design system that allows multiple ‘child’ PCB designs to be electrically and physically connected together while maintaining the integrity of their Pin and Net connectivity.
+Integrated system-level design is supported by Altium NEXUS in the form of a dedicated Multi-board Design environment that features both the logical (schematic) and physical (PCB) aspects of system design.

-A system-level Multi-board Design is hosted in Altium Designer by a dedicated Multi-board project type (
+A system-level Multi-board Design is hosted in Altium NEXUS by a dedicated Multi-board project type (

 *.PrjMbd) and its constituent schematic-based logical design document (